MichaelPaulukonis/tagspewer/README.md

  - TODO: single point of entry for various modules
  - TODO: assume template ends with .tmpl assume pos-bag ends with .json
   - error, of course, if not found
+ - TODO: look into converting catseye/cpressey's [T-Rext](https://github.com/catseye/T-Rext/blob/master/src/t_rext/processors.py)
+  - it's a text-cleaner

 # contraction expansion, possesives, and (un)known entities

- - TODO: make this a separate module
+ - DONE: make this a separate module
- - TODO: test
+ - DONE: test [crudely]
  - TODO: expand this behavior
-  - (`process.js` currently uses the conversionTable, but not the rules)
+  - (`process.js` currently uses the conversionTable, but not the rules - DONE)
   - Wikipedia has a large list of contractions - they might be handled by the rules, however
  - TODO: make this optional